 Cool, so with that in mind what’s the response been like from not only the students but the professionals and university staff?

-NF: When we showed the film to my bosses, who were the main funders, we showed them the earliest cut and they were really excited and really proud if it and pleased that we made something that was serious, adult and cinematic.
+NF: When we showed the film to my bosses, who were the main funders, we showed them the earliest cut and they were really excited and really proud of it and pleased that we made something that was serious, adult and cinematic.
 Since then, in terms of the investment they’ve made, the places and festivals the film has played has meant that they have gotten something out of it.
 Again, I’m not sure there are many places that would’ve allowed this to happen the way it happened with the trust that we’ve been afforded.

 The student reception has been interesting.
 I recently did some interviews with some students who worked on the film as part of my academic research which is tied to this project.
 Those students, since the production, have gone on to make stuff on the course and I wanted to see if they’d taken anything on from making Wilderness.
 We’ve got some really good third years this year and it was really encouraging to hear them talk about the practical things they’d learned on Wilderness.
 The things that make a film production work like organisation, scheduling, catering, how long a day is, how many setups you can do in a day and what you should do in a day, hierarchies, who’s in charge of what, who talks to who, checking footage and syncing footage on site.
 You could tell by the way they were talking that they knew the impact it had on their own work and made it better, made them better, which is encouraging because that was the point.

 And I assume, from working on a film which is broader and more complex in its narrative, that it has been influential in that regard?
-I mean, it’s a film which rejects a formalised structure, closure and features characters that are well rounded and not likeable 100% of the time.
+I mean, it’s a film that rejects a formalised structure, closure and features characters that are well rounded and not likeable 100% of the time.

 NF: My hope for the students is that it would be another thing that would help build up what their understanding of cinema is and what filmmaking and storytelling can be.
 You hope that when students come into university they start a journey of diversifying and expanding what they watch and what they engage with, not necessarily liking everything, but finding their own voice.
 I mean, I’m old fashioned, university, to me, should be a new introduction to ways of seeing and thinking that you haven’t had the opportunity or the time to engage with yet.
 You hope that they will want to just adapt to it.
 You hope that there are students that try.